ValencianoFran/FranRuiz_DuckDevWeb/README.md

 # Gameplay

 Taking hack and slash and adventure's games as a reference, We've decided to make a frenetic combat gameplay with exploration elements like items and new abilities.
-[More details](https://github.com/carcasanchez/ALinkBetweenAges/wiki/Game-Design-Document) and [items details](https://github.com/carcasanchez/ALinkBetweenAges/wiki/Items).
+See more [gameplay details](https://github.com/carcasanchez/ALinkBetweenAges/wiki/Game-Design-Document) and [items details](https://github.com/carcasanchez/ALinkBetweenAges/wiki/Items).

 ![](https://i.gyazo.com/ccc1d9cd44c9eca09564c451fbbd5634.png)